rf8f76e33/apijam-FS/Lab Guides/Appendix 1 - Creating Composite APIs/README.md

-By the end of this lesson, you will have enhanced your proxy to accept a ‘zipcode’ and a ‘radius’ (in meters) query parameter, use those parameters to return a list of hotels that match the criteria, and format the results to filter out some metadata from the BaaS result.
+By the end of this lesson, you will have enhanced your proxy to accept a ‘zipcode’ and a ‘radius’ (in meters) query parameter, use those parameters to return a list of payments that match the criteria, and format the results to filter out some metadata from the BaaS result.

 **Note**: Now that you are familiar with the Apigee Edge Management UI